LassoSoft/LassoGuide/lasso_guide_source/operations/ldap.rst

 LDAP
 ****

-LDAP is an industry-standard method of publishing directory information within an organization.
+:abbr:`LDAP (Lightweight Directory Access Protocol)` is an industry-standard protocol for publishing directory information within an organization.
 LDAP servers are used for many different tasks, such as publishing the contact information for employees or other publicly accessible information.
 LDAP servers are also used to publish authentication information so all servers within an organization can use the same usernames and passwords.

 An LDAP server provides access to a "directory information tree" (DIT).
 Each element in the tree is called an "entry" and has several attributes.
 Any element